Abdul1762/Project-2.0--Snake-game/README.md

 Created a simple online snake game.
-Using Javascript, CSS and HTML.
+Using Javascript, CSS and HTML. player-friendly web application